-Atlanta Mayor calls Georgia gun laws 'lax', experts weigh in
+Atlanta mayor calls Georgia gun laws 'lax', experts weigh in

 "One of the problems elected officials face is the need to set public policy without the assistance of clear science as to what the problems are," he said.

-While he says there is some evidence that states that already require stricter background checks may see a slight decrease in gun violence, there's not enough evidence to draw a strong conclusion.
+While he said there is some evidence that states that already require stricter background checks may see a slight decrease in gun violence, there's not enough evidence to draw a strong conclusion.

-He says there are a number of factors that play in to gun violence in the city.
+He said there are a number of factors that play in to gun violence in the city.